samfish204/CSE465-Lab2/README.md

 If you have any questions or issues:
 1. **DO NOT** wait until the night before it is due to start (!!!!!!)
-2. Reread this and watch the lectures, and read the chapter, to make sure you are not asking something that was already addressed.
+2. Reread this, and read the chapter, to make sure you are not asking something that was already addressed.
 3. Search through Piazza to see if anyone has asked the question.
-3. Ask on Piazza - but first make a serious effort to solve it yourself - it is respectful of others to try to solve things on your own before immediately asking for help.
+4. Ask on Piazza - but first make a serious effort to solve it yourself - it is respectful of others to try to solve things on your own before immediately asking for help.
-4. Ask the question **publicly** on Piazza, you can still stat anonymous to your classmates.
+5. Ask the question on Piazza
-   Private messages are for personal questions or questions that might reveal a solution to an assignment.
-5. Make sure to provide _all_ of the relevant information.
+6. Make sure to provide _all_ of the relevant information.
 E.g. what is the output you are getting vs what you expect?